Knerten0815/pARtizipAI/README.md

 ### 4. Preview
 A way to look at a finished building either from a different perspective or via AR in the physical world

+---

+With these four steps, we concluded that the second step (scanning the physical building blocks and transfering them into a virtual environment) is the most critical point in our concept.

 ## Vuforia Engine
 Vuforia is a Unity Plugin, which provides solutions for tracking objects in AR applications.